hassehulabeck/animal-pusher/README.md

 Yes, if you want to.
 There might be some issues up for grabs, and if not, create a PR and let me take a look.

+## Gameplay

+At the moment, the aim of the game is to manipulate the grid so that every animal type is ordered in a row or a column in the fewest moves possible.